pingswept/me30-website/content/logistics/syllabus.md

 * Roughly 9 AM to 5 PM in Nolop, unless he's teaching class or in a meeting, or it's a weekend

-Zosia's LA office hours are at Nolop at these times:
+Zosia's LA office hours are:

+* Mondays 5-7pm, Nolop
-* TBD
+* Wednesdays 9-10:15am, Nolop

 ## Course description